 - manage the treatment of endometriosis and other conditions affecting the reproductive tract or pelvic organs

-Ultrasound is also used to manage ongoing treatment of some conditions and disorders, and because it does not use radiation like x-rays and CT scans, there’s no need to worry about radiation-related risks.
+Ultrasound is also used to manage the ongoing treatment of some conditions and disorders, and because it does not use radiation like X-rays and CT scans, there’s no need to worry about radiation-related risks.